More of us are feeling overwhelmed by constant negative news

 If you’ve found yourself doomscrolling late at night, feeling helpless or wondering whether you should stop reading the news for the sake of your mental health, you’re not alone.

-Being continually exposed to the news can cause a sense of overwhelm, taking a toll on our mental health and leaving us feeling emotionally drained, anxious, helpless, guilty and scared.
-But the good news is that by looking after your mental health, you can manage this overwhelm.
+Being continually exposed to negative news can cause a sense of overwhelm, taking a toll on our mental health and leaving us feeling emotionally drained, anxious, helpless, guilty and scared.
+At times, we might see difficult or traumatic content online that can really affect us - especially when it shows things we’d never normally witness in our daily lives.

 The impact of overwhelm